 Let’s explore how to do it properly.

-Step 1 – Navigate to Crocoblock > My Library tab in WordPress Dashboard.
+Navigate to Crocoblock > Theme Builder in WordPress Dashboard.

-Step 3 – As Elementor editor opens you’ll be able to create the post template and style it up according to your needs using any widget you consider suitable.
-You can use the widgets for displaying dynamic content, like meta fields, repeaters, for Single Post page, using JetEngine plugin.
+As Elementor editor opens you’ll be able to create the post template and style it up according to your needs using any widget you consider suitable.
+You can use the JetEngine widgets for displaying dynamic content, like meta fields or repeaters for the Single Post page.

-Step 1 – You can insert pre-designed sections template via Magic Button and customize them in your own way.
+You can insert pre-designed template sections via Magic Button and customize them in your own way.

-Step 2 – Style up the content using vast stylization settings available for the widgets you’ve placed to the Single post page template and click Publish.
+Set up the content changing items and using settings available for the widgets you’ve placed to the Single Post page template and click the “Publish” button.

-Step 3 – After all the work is done, let’s open Settings block located in the bottom left corner, and here click Conditions.
+After all the work is done, open the Settings block located in the bottom left corner, and proceed to the Conditions block.

 Here you can apply the newly created Single Post page template to the entire site, to any custom post type, to the particular post, to all the posts from one particular category or tag, etc.

-Step 4 – Next hit Update button to save the changes, and feel free to view the results on your site.
+Next, hit the “Update” button to save the changes, and feel free to view the results on your site.